jordaneb/attiny85-power-trigger/README.md

 # ATTiny85 Power Trigger
 ![Schematic](schematic.png)

 Simple power trigger board intended for low-current USB powered devices.
 Used to turn the pump on my cat's water bowl on only when there's presence near the water bowl.
+You can use any kind of sensor which has a simple toggling HIGH/LOW (default LOW) output such as a PIR or RCWL-0516 microwave sensor.

 Probably has the pump turned off 90%+ of the time.
 Probably doesn't save much money.
 Was fun to make.
 This repo is just documentation of the project.